DevPhilB/TeaStore/README.md

 ### More tools
 #### curl
 The popular command-line tool supports all HTTP versions (if configured).
-You can use the DockerHub image if you don't want to compile it on your system.
 [Workload script](examples/workload/curl_workload.sh) shows some example commands.

 #### h2load